Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Background estimation

-\textbf{The non-exclusive background subtraction} is carried out using missing transverse momentum,~\eqref{eq:pTMiss}.
-The method described here is for the invariant mass of $\pi^+\pi^-$, $m(\pi^+\pi^-)$, but the same procedure is applied to all other observables studied in this analysis. \begin{enumerate} \item The amount of non-exclusive background is estimated in two steps.
+\begin{enumerate} \item The amount of non-exclusive background is estimated in two steps.
 First, the $\pTmiss$ distribution (see~figure~\ref{06pTMiss}) is fitted in the sideband region with a second-degree polynomial with the constant term fixed to zero.
-Second, the fit is extrapolated into the signal region to obtain the amount of background. \item The $m(\pi^+\pi^-)$ distribution is taken from $\pTmiss$ in $[160, 220]$ MeV.
-The range is selected to be next to the signal region.
-There is an assumption that the shape of the background in the selected range is the same as in the signal region. \item The obtained background distribution is normalized to the expected background amount determined in the first step. \item Finally, the normalized background distribution is subtracted separately from the $m(\pi^+\pi^-)$ distribution for each bin of the distribution. \end{enumerate}
+The sideband region is [140, 300]~\text{MeV} for $\pi^+\pi^-$ pairs and [140, 350]~\text{MeV} for $K^+K^-$ and $p\bar{p}$ pairs.
+Second, the fit is extrapolated into the signal region to obtain the amount of background. \item The background template is taken from the $m(\pi^{+}\pi^{-})$ distribution of events in the sideband region defined by $\pTmiss \in [160, 220]~\text{MeV}$, i.e. just outside the signal window.
+Events in this interval are assumed to have the same background mass shape as those in the signal region, and are therefore used to model the background contribution. \item The obtained background distribution is normalized to the expected background amount determined in the first step. \item Finally, the normalized background distribution is subtracted separately from the $m(\pi^+\pi^-)$ distribution for each bin of the distribution. \end{enumerate}

 Using this method, the amount of non-exclusive background is found to be $19.4\pm0.4$\% for $\pi^+\pi^-$ pairs, $12.1\pm0.8$\% for $K^+K^-$ pairs, and $43\pm5$\% for $p\bar{p}$ pairs.